Virginia girl's shocking shooting death leads to arrest of teen suspect

 Bremer’s family confirmed her death in a statement posted to Facebook on Saturday, writing they were "saddened to report that our beloved daughter and joyful farmer, Lucia Whalen Bremer, was killed in a senseless act of gun violence on March 26," the Times-Dispatch reported.
 "Thank you for keeping our family in your thoughts as we navigate the next few weeks."

-Melanie Phipps, principal of Bremer’s Quioccasin Middle School in Richmond, described Lucia as "funny" and wise," adding that she was "heartbroken and devastated" over her killing.
+Melanie Phipps, principal of Bremer’s Quioccasin Middle School in Richmond, described Lucia as "funny" and 'wise," adding that she was "heartbroken and devastated" over her killing.

-She said students and staff were planning a virtual gathering for Sunday to grieve Lucia's loss and the school plans to have an increased police presence Monday so everyone feels safe on a "most difficult day," according to the Citizen.
+She said students and staff were planning a virtual gathering for Sunday to grieve Bremer's loss and the school plans to have an increased police presence Monday so everyone feels safe on a "most difficult day," according to the Citizen.

 David Whitehouse, Bremer’s English teacher said, "In a year of difficult days and weeks, this will be the most difficult of my entire career."